+Obligatory.
 Briefly and informally describe your artifact including minimal hardware and software requirements, how it supports your paper, how it can be validated, and what is the expected result.
-It will be used to select appropriate reviewers.
+At submission time, it will also be used to select appropriate reviewers.
 It will also help readers understand what was evaluated and how.

-Fill in whatever is applicable with some informal keywords and remove unrelated items (please consider questions below just as informal hints that reviewers are usually concerned about):
+Fill in whatever is applicable with some keywords and remove unrelated items (please consider questions below just as hints that reviewers are usually concerned about):

 - Algorithm: Are you presenting a new algorithm?